 World Salt awareness week is organized to call for more action; encourage individuals to read labels and choose foods with less salt and partner with food companies to provide the population with low salt options.

 This is an annual event that brings food companies, producers of medical equipment, health organizations and civil society organizations, gym operators and individuals together and provides the opportunity to exhibit and educate the public.
 Nigerian Heart Foundation uses the event to further create awareness for the Nigerian Heart Foundation Heart Check Food Labelling Programme logo.

 Nigerian Heart Foundation Heart Check Food Labelling Programme.

 Cardiovascular Disease (CVD) remains the leading cause of death globally and locally, together with hypertension, tobacco use, and physical inactivity.
 Obesity is also a known risk factor for CVD that can make changes to heart structure and function.
-NHF works to combat obesity, to promote prevention of Heart Disease and Stroke, and empower Nigerians to live a healthy life.
+NHF works to combat obesity, to promote the prevention of Heart Disease and Stroke, and to empower Nigerians to live healthy lives.